- Kitchen Ideas for Storage

 Storage Ideas for the Bedroom

 Our small home has tiny bedrooms.
 These are the most helpful ideas for small bedroom storage we implemented.

 Build a Closet in a Bookcase

 Because we didn’t have a spare bedroom for Lydia when she was born, her bed is in an alcove of the dining room, and our downstairs bathroom became her “changing room.”

 When you come in the door from the kitchen, the toilet is on your left, the window is straight ahead, and this space is to your right.
-(We removed the sink that used to be there, under the mirror.
-We wash our hands in the kitchen.)

 This bookcase used to be all shelves, with Lydia’s clothing stacked on the upper shelves and her cloth diapers on the lower shelves.
 We changed her diapers on the floor.
 (You can see the black foam padding we stuck to the edge of the bottom shelf so she wouldn’t get hurt on it.
-The bookcase can’t tip over because the floor of this room is slanted in the direction that makes the bookcase lean back against the wall.)

 At first, we simply hung a tension rod in the bookcase.
 But when all her dresses were clean and hung up, they were too heavy and pulled the rod down.
 So Daniel fashioned these little hanging blocks to support the rod.
 He put two pieces of scrap wood edge-to-edge, clamped them to the workbench, and used a large drill bit to cut a circle–half on each block.
 He attached them to the bookcase using Command adhesive, so we should be able to remove them easily when we’re ready.
 And we decorated the rod with some plush bendy flowers, just for fun!